-- A. Once the classifications have been established for the next two-year cycle in football, the only co-ops that will be approved will be those whose combined ADMs will not place the co-ops into a higher classification. - B. All other sections of the OSSAA Co-op Rule will apply.
+A. Once the classifications have been established for the next two-year cycle in football, the only co-ops that will be approved will be those whose combined ADMs will not place the co-ops into a higher classification and only one of the two schools are currently in a district.

+B. All other sections of the OSSAA Co-op Rule will apply.